Franz von Mercy: Bavarian general

 In 1642 he received the command of the Bavarian troops in Swabia.
 In the course of the year he drove the opposing troops from Swabia and parts of the Breisgau.
 He was appointed a member of the Fruitbearing Society by Louis I, Prince of Anhalt-Köthen.
 Mercy was now considered one of the foremost soldiers in Europe, and was made Generalfeldmarschall on 31 May 1643.
 In 1643 he prevented the Weimarian army under the French Marshal Guébriant from invading Bavaria.
-As the successor to Johann Joachim von Wahl, who was in poor health, he also assumed command of the entire Bavarian army.
+As the successor to Wahl, who was in poor health, he also assumed command of the entire Bavarian army.
 He destroyed the French Marshal Rantzau's Weimarian army at the Battle of Tuttlingen (24–25 November), capturing the marshal and 7,000 men.

 In 1644, Mercy opposed the French armies, now under the Great Condé and the Vicomte de Turenne.
 He captured Freiburg and subsequently held it in an inconclusive but bloody battle in August.
 On 2 May 1645, he defeated Turenne at Mergentheim.
 Later in 1645, fighting once more against Condé and Turenne, Mercy was killed by a musket ball at the Battle of Nördlingen (or Allerheim) on 3 August while leading reinforcements to the focus of the action.
 On the spot where he fell, a memorial stone with the inscription Sta, viator, heroem calcas! ("Halt, traveler; you tread upon a hero!") was set up, allegedly at Condé's instruction.
 His body was first brought to Donauwörth on an artillery wagon and then to Ingolstadt the next day, where he was buried in the Church of Saint Maurice.
 The French Marshal Gramont, who had been captured at the battle, reports of the exuberant reception that Mercy received from the people of the city who had hurried to the gates.
 He was very popular and highly regarded in Ingolstadt, where he had been the fortress commander and governor.